EventStore/EventStore/docs/cluster-guide.md

 `.\es-gencert-cli create-node -ca-certificate C:\Path\To\Folder\Generate_Certificate\es-gencert-cli_1.2.1_Windows-x86_64\ca\ca.crt -ca-key`
  `C:\Path\To\Folder\Generate_Certificate\es-gencert-cli_1.2.1_Windows-x86_64\ca\ca.key -out`
  `C:\Path\To\Folder\Cluster\Node1\certificates  -ip-addresses 127.0.0.1`

+**Note:** You can utilize full range of 127.x.x.x IP addresses for different nodes to maintain standard ports and closely emulate a production environment.
+For example:
+- Node 1 intIP & extIP = 127.0.0.10
+- Node 2 intIP & extIP = 127.0.0.20
+- Node 3 intIP & extIP = 127.0.0.30

 Each command will automatically generate the security certificate and the private key for each node in their respective certificates file:
 `C:\Path\To\Folder\Cluster\Node1\certificates`